 Co-star Celeste Holm spoke about her experience with Bette Davis on the first day of shooting: "I walked onto the set . . . on the first day and said, 'Good morning,' and do you know her reply?
 She said, 'Oh shit, good manners.'
 I never spoke to her again - ever."

 Bette Davis' marriage to William Grant Sherry was in the throes of breaking up while she was making the film.
 Her raspy voice in the film is largely due to the fact that she burst a blood vessel in her throat from screaming at her soon-to-be-ex-husband during one of their many rows.
-Director Joseph L. Mankiewicz liked the croaky quality so he didn't have Davis change it.
+Director Joseph L. Mankiewicz liked the croaky quality so he didn't have Davis try to work around it.

-In real life, Bette Davis had just turned 42 as she undertook the role of Margo Channing, and Anne Baxter, still an up-and-comer, not only wowed audiences with her performance, but successfully pressured the powers that be to get her nominated for an Oscar in the Best Actress category rather than Best Supporting Actress.
+Bette Davis had just turned 42 as she undertook the role of Margo Channing, and Anne Baxter, still an up-and-comer, not only wowed audiences with her performance, but successfully pressured the powers that be for an Oscar nomination in the Best Actress category, rather than Best Supporting Actress.
 This is thought to have split the vote between herself and Davis.
 The winner for the 1950 Best Actress was Judy Holliday for her noticeable turn in Born Yesterday (1950), so Baxter's actions in effect blocked Davis' chances for the win.